-Staff will record any welfare concern that they have about a child on the school's safeguarding 'Cause for Concern' form (with a body map where injuries have been observed) and pass them without delay to the DSL.
-These are photocopied on fluorescent paper and are available from the school office, staff room, DSL office, FLO's office and PPA room).
-Records will be completed as soon as possible after the incident/event, using the child's words and will be signed and dated.
-These are kept secure in the Headteacher's office.
+Staff will record any welfare concern that they have about a child on the school's electronic safeguarding platform - CPOMs.
+These logs will be sent to the DSLs.
+As a back-up, fluorescent paper 'Cause for Concern' forms and are available from the school office, staff room, DSL office, FLO's office and PPA room).
+These should be completed and passed to the DSL.
+Paper forms will be logged onto the system by the DSL and the paper copy filed securely in the Headteacher's office.

+Records will be completed as soon as possible after the incident/event, using the child's words.
+Paper copies will be signed and dated.